asika32764/capacitor-plugin-playlist/README.md

 A capacitor plugin for Android, iOS and Web with native support for audio playlists, background support, and lock screen controls

+> This repo has some modify for personal use.

 ## 0. Index